lsiddiqsunny/ATMEGA32-Project/README.md

 ### Project Work Status
 -----------------
 1. Send Data from ATMEGA32 to Arduino - Done
-2. Receive Data from Arduino to ATMEGA32 -Done
+2. Receive Data from Arduino to ATMEGA32 - Done
+3. Send and Receive Data Between Two ATMEGA32 - Done
-3. Read RFID Tags Data and Send To ATMEGA32
+4. Read RFID Tags Data and Send To ATMEGA32
-4. Send RFID Card Data from ATMEGA32 to Arduino
+5. Send RFID Card Data from ATMEGA32 to Arduino
-5. Send Data from Arduino to WIFI Module and to Server
+6. Send Data from Arduino to WIFI Module and to Server

 ### Circuit Diagram